 As said, it is possible to make use of existing financial systems.
 From a functionality perspective, that is sometimes even an excellent idea.
 But it might feel like sitting in the backseat of a car: not being behind the wheel can be comfortable, but the downside is that you are not in charge of speed and direction.
 Self-sufficiency is often a key consideration for maintaining a spreadsheet-based environment.

 It may seem like there are only two options available if you are looking for tools to support your tax reporting processes.
 Either flexible and easy to use spreadsheets that may bring many risks and inefficiencies, or robust and stable enterprise solutions that take away your agility and self-reliance.
-These are two extremes, but there’s more in between: as an example, there are tools available that can expose all risks and errors in your existing spreadsheets.
+These are two extremes, but there’s more in between.
+For example, there are tools available that can expose all risks and errors in your existing spreadsheets.

 You might not be aware, but one of those you can probably start using today: try unhiding the ‘Inquire’ bar in your Excel ribbon and unleash it on one of your Excel templates, you’ll be amazed… Alternatively, you could consider using a spreadsheet platform, such as Vena Solutions.
 This platform adds functionalities such as workflows, database storage, and audit trails to your existing Excel files.